-Want to make sure no pandemic can shake your business again?
-Starts with digital transformation; directs all its efforts to a data driven approach.
-The IT industry, according to IDC, will grow by 4.8 with a high probability of increase as the current demand for services is being overwhelming.
+Do you want to make sure that no pandemic can shake your business again?
+It starts with the digital transformation; focuses all its efforts on a data driven approach.
+The IT sector, according to IDC, will grow by 4.8% with a high probability of increase since the current demand for services is being overwhelming.

-If you don’t have e-commerce, it’s time.
-According to data from Expansion magazine, it will grow by 60, imagine the possibilities!
+If you don’t have e-commerce, now is the time.
+According to data from Expansión magazine, it will grow by 60%, imagine the possibilities!

 - If you don’t know, learn

-Start by getting acquainted with digital strategy concepts, which will allow you to have a better concept of your industry and business.
+Start by familiarizing yourself with digital strategy concepts, which will allow you to have a better concept of your industry and business.
 Start by measuring the basics on your site (conversions, impressions, etc.).
-Understand how to use SEO, SEM and update your digital knowledge.
+Understand how to use SEO, SEM resources and update your digital knowledge.

-- Effectively communicate the actions taken to your employees and don’t forget your client.
+- Communicate effectively to your employees the actions taken and do not forget about your client.

-It’s time to build relationships, send emails and strengthen social media.
+It is time to strengthen relationships, send emails and strengthen social networks.

-Regardless of any pandemic, having an unforeseen amount of income can always help with uncertainty.
+Regardless of any pandemic, having an amount of income for contingencies can always help in the face of uncertainty.

 Latin America has always been a place where most economic rules are due to instability, compared to other regions such as China or Europe.
-The inconsistent economy and a degree of vulnerability creates dependence on the political authorities of each country, which, regardless of the measures they take, will not cease to be a major blow to the business and economic sector of each place in this region.
+The inconsistent economy and a certain degree of vulnerability generates dependence on the political authorities of each country, which regardless of the measures they take, will not cease to be a strong blow to the business and economic sector of each place located in this region.

-Returning to normal will take longer than planned.
-Let us understand this crisis as a call for necessary evolution, a need to stop relying on others and to start rapidly for this new reality a digital transformation that allows the reach of different audiences, an approach to global markets and the robustness of making data-driven decisions.
+Getting back to normal will take longer than planned.
+Let us understand this crisis as a call for the necessary evolution, a need to stop depending on others and start quickly for this new reality, a digital transformation that allows the reach of different audiences, a focus on global markets and the strength of making decisions based on data.